kupchellacarter/current-app/README.md

 This app is designed to be used to control a display in an Electric boat built by Carter and Al Kupchella.

 Hardware:
-Raspberry Pi 4B running PiOS
+Raspberry Pi 4B running PiOS,
-7" official raspberry pi touchscreen
+7" official raspberry pi touchscreen,
-RS485 CAN hat for RPi
+RS485 CAN hat for RPi,
-Dilithium Designs Master COntrol Unit (MCU) and satellite BMS unit) https://www.thunderstruck-ev.com/mcu.html?gad_source=1&gclid=Cj0KCQjwhMq-BhCFARIsAGvo0KdYqkYh-IWQe-ew9kLD75TUN-v8WSUi304nF8HaUrn4qdpTNPfFqkgaAmCJEALw_wcB
-15.5kWh LiFePo4 battery pack: 16S 310AH EVE cells.
+Dilithium Designs Master COntrol Unit (MCU) and satellite BMS unit) https://www.thunderstruck-ev.com/mcu.html?gad_source=1&gclid=Cj0KCQjwhMq-BhCFARIsAGvo0KdYqkYh-IWQe-ew9kLD75TUN-v8WSUi304nF8HaUrn4qdpTNPfFqkgaAmCJEALw_wcB , 15.5kWh LiFePo4 battery pack: 16S 310AH EVE cells.

 This program interfaces over CAN with an off the shelf battery control unit from Thuderstruck Motors will parse the CAN Bus data and display it on a UI on the raspberry pi screen.